Art Center's annual member show and sale is Feb 15-16

 Such events, in addition to classes, include musical entertainment and a variety of receptions on Friday evenings throughout the year.
 Coming up in the spring will be exhibits of work by students in Sarasota middle and high schools, with scholarship awards to the top artists.

-Other events throughout the year include, single or multi-day workshops in various fields and usually at least one plein-sir event during which artists go out and paint the town.
+Other events throughout the year include, single or multi-day workshops in various fields and usually at least one plein-air event, during which artists go out and paint the town.

-But the weekend of Feb.
-15-16 is the time to learn all these things, to meet the artists, and enjoy tasty treats from the Art Cafe which will be providing breakfast and lunch items plus beverages and dessert on both days.
+But this weekend is the time to learn all these things, to meet the artists and enjoy tasty treats from the Art Cafe which will be providing breakfast and lunch items plus beverages and dessert on both days.

-Venice Art Center is at 390 S. Nokomis Ave., Venice, 34285.
+Venice Art Center is at 390 S. Nokomis Ave., inVenice.
 Located “on the island,” Venice Art Center is part of the city’s Cultural Campus which includes the William H. Jervry Jr, Venice Public Library, the Venice Community Center and the Venice Museum and Archives.
-For additional information, visit: veniceartcenter.com or call 941-485-7136.
+For additional information, visit veniceartcenter.com or call 941-485-7136.

 Post a comment as